4 Feb

 Refilling Cartridges at Home

-If Costco does not refill a certain ink cartridge (Epson for instance), try some online vendors that may have inkjet cartridge refill kits.
+If Costco Inkjet Cartridge Refill Service does not refill a certain ink cartridge (Epson for instance), try some online vendors that may have inkjet cartridge refill kits.
 It is messy refilling your own ink cartridge using syringes but you can save even more money.
 Unfortunately, some inkjet cartridges have computer chips to prevent refilling.
 You can also buy a tank based ink system.
 These are best for people that print high volumes of items.

 Buying a New Printer